 Melanin is produced in skin cells called melanocytes that live in the outermost layer of our skin.
 Think about these like pigment factories that can be triggered to produce melanin.

+Fun fact: Scientists theorize that evolution over hundreds of thousands of years is responsible for the diverse palette of human skin tones we see around the world today.
+Our ancestors developed permanent pigmentation levels in their skin as a form of natural protection against the sun.
 Most skin pigmentation (coloration) disorders that break up your otherwise even skin tone are completely harmless, such as birthmarks and freckles.
 It is likewise normal to see new discolorations appear on our skin as we age.
 However, you may be interested to learn there are well-defined causes and treatments for some of these skin issues.
 Preventative measures may also be taken to improve your skin’s chances of achieving even coloring.

 Back to Your Skin.
 What is Hyperpigmentation?

 When excess melanin is produced, you have hyperpigmentation.